PaddlePaddle/PaddleX/README_en.md

   - **NPU: The number of models fully validated on Ascend NPU has increased to 200.
 Additionally, common pipelines such as general OCR, image classification, and object detection support OM model format inference, with inference speed improvements ranging from 113.8% to 226.4%.
 Inference deployment is supported on Atlas 200 and Atlas 300 series products.**
   - **GCU: Enflame has been officially integrated into the PaddlePaddle regular release system, completing the adaptation of the PaddleX ecosystem.
 Supports the training and inference of 90 models.**

-🔥 **2025.2.14, PaddleX v3.0.0rc0 major upgrade.** This version fully adapts to PaddlePaddle 3.0.0rc and above, with the following core upgrades:

-- **Added 12 high-value pipelines, launching self-developed [PP-StructureV3 Pipeline](https://paddlepaddle.github.io/PaddleX/latest/en/pipeline_usage/tutorials/ocr_pipelines/PP-StructureV3.html), [PP-ChatOCRv4-doc Pipeline](https://paddlepaddle.github.io/PaddleX/latest/en/pipeline_usage/tutorials/information_extraction_pipelines/document_scene_information_extraction_v4.html), [Table Recognition v2 Pipeline](https://paddlepaddle.github.io/PaddleX/latest/en/pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.html)**.
-Additionally, new pipelines for document processing, rotated box detection, open vocabulary detection/segmentation, video analysis, multilingual speech recognition, 3D, and other scenarios have been added.

-- **Expanded 48 cutting-edge models, including the major releases in the OCR field such as Document Layout Detection Model [PP-DocLayout](https://paddlepaddle.github.io/PaddleX/latest/en/module_usage/tutorials/ocr_modules/layout_detection.html), Formula Recognition Model [PP-FormulaNet](https://paddlepaddle.github.io/PaddleX/latest/en/module_usage/tutorials/ocr_modules/formula_recognition.html), Table Structure Recognition Model [SLANeXt](https://paddlepaddle.github.io/PaddleX/latest/en/module_usage/tutorials/ocr_modules/table_structure_recognition.html), text Recognition Model [PP-OCRv4_server_rec_doc](https://paddlepaddle.github.io/PaddleX/latest/en/module_usage/tutorials/ocr_modules/text_recognition.html)**.
-In the CV field, models for 3D detection, human keypoints, open vocabulary detection/segmentation, and in the speech recognition field, models from the Whisper series, among others.

-- **Optimized and upgraded the inference APIs for models and pipelines**, supporting more parameter configurations to enhance the flexibility of model and pipeline inference.
-[Details](docs/API_change_log/v3.0.0rc.en.md).

-- **Expanded hardware support:** added support for Suoyuan GCU (90+ models), and significantly increased the number of models for Ascend NPU/Kunlunxin XPU/Cambricon MLU/Hygon DCU.

-- **Upgraded full-scenario deployment capabilities:**
-  - High-performance inference supports one-click installation, Windows systems, and 220+ models, with the core library ultra-infer open-sourced;
-  - Serving deployment added a highly stable solution, supporting dynamic configuration optimization.

-- **Enhanced system compatibility:** adapted to Windows training/inference, fully supporting Python 3.11/3.12.

-🔥🔥 **11.15, 2024**, PaddleX 3.0 Beta2 open source version is officially released, PaddleX 3.0 Beta2 is fully compatible with the PaddlePaddle 3.0b2 version. <b>This update introduces new pipelines for general image recognition, face recognition, vehicle attribute recognition, and pedestrian attribute recognition.
-We have also developed 42 new models to fully support the Ascend 910B, with extensive documentation available on [GitHub Pages](https://paddlepaddle.github.io/PaddleX/latest/en/index.html).</b>

-🔥🔥 **9.30, 2024**, PaddleX 3.0 Beta1 open source version is officially released, providing **more than 200 models** that can be called with a simple Python API; achieve model full-process development based on unified commands, and open source the basic capabilities of the **PP-ChatOCRv3** pipeline; support **more than 100 models for high-performance inference and serving** (iterating continuously), **more than 7 key visual models for edge-deployment**; **more than 70 models have been adapted for the full development process of Ascend 910B**, **more than 15 models have been adapted for the full development process of Kunlun chips and Cambricon**

-🔥 **6.27, 2024**, PaddleX 3.0 Beta open source version is officially released, supporting the use of various mainstream hardware for pipeline and model development in a low-code manner on the local side.

-🔥 **3.25, 2024**, PaddleX 3.0 cloud release, supporting the creation of pipelines in the AI Studio  Community in a zero-code manner.

 ## 🔠 Explanation of Pipeline
 PaddleX is dedicated to achieving pipeline-level model training, inference, and deployment.
 A pipeline refers to a series of predefined development processes for specific AI tasks, which includes a combination of single models (single-function modules) capable of independently completing a certain type of task.